3 min read 29 Aug 23

 One way in which the company is having an impact is through innovative solutions that look to tap the value of data to maximise the efficiency of systems.
 From office air conditioning to electricity grids, the systems underpinning the modern economy are increasingly automated and digitised.
 Being connected to the so-called ‘Internet of Things’ means critical data can be collected from across smarter systems and then analysed with real-time information, then used to optimise processes.

 More efficient systems that cut electricity use will not only save money for Schneider’s customers, but should also result in tremendous environmental benefits.
-The company set a target to reduce its customers’ carbon (CO2) emissions by 120 million metric tons from 2018 to the end of 2020.
-It had almost achieved this by September 2020, having saved its customers 118 million metric tons to this point.
-This is the equivalent of CO2 emissions from almost 14 million homes’ energy use in a year.
+The company set a target to help its customers save/avoid a cumulative 800 million metric tons of carbon (CO2) emissions from 2018 to the end of 2025.
+As of 2022, the company has so far delivered 440 million tons of emission savings.

 This is just one illustration of how a company can deliver benefits for the environment far beyond its own operations.
 To better gauge a company’s impact, investors can consider how it enables other companies to conserve energy or water, for example, or otherwise reduce their environmental footprint.